Variational quantum-algorithm based self-consistent calculations for the two-site DMFT model on noisy quantum computing hardware: Results

 \subsection{Green's function}

 According to Eq.\ \eqref{Eq:ImpLehmann}, the GF of the two-site DMFT model has a four-peak structure where the peaks at negative frequencies originate from hole excitations and those at positive frequencies from electron excitations.
-Their positions are determined by the corresponding energies relative to the ground state energy and their shapes by the transition rates.
+Their positions are determined by the corresponding energies relative to the GS energy and their shapes by the transition rates.
 Due to the electron-hole symmetry of our model at half-filling, the GF is symmetric with respect to \(\omega=0\).
 As the inverse GF and its free counterpart appear in the Dyson equation \eqref{Eq:Dyson}, the self-energy has poles at energies where only one of the two GFs is zero as the divergences cancel otherwise.
-While the free GF has a single zero crossing, the full GF has three of which one is the same as the one of the free GF, so that the self-energy finally has two singularities and preserves the electron-hole symmetry.
+While the full GF has three zeros, the free GF has only one.
+As this coincides with the zero transition of the full GF at zero-frequency, the remaining two zeros yield two singularities in the self-energy.

 When energies obtained by VQE calculations with the state vector simulator are used to construct the impurity GF and the self-energy for \(U=4\,t\), a perfect agreement is achieved with the exact quantities obtained from exact diagonalization (cf.\ Fig.\ \ref{Fig:GF_Selfene}).
 This could be expected by the high precision in energies and the high fidelities, compared to the exact results, as discussed in the previous section.
 Thus, the high fidelity leads to transition rates which are also in very good agreement with the exact values.
 To obtain the derivative of the self-energy at \(\omega=0\) independent of small numerical fluctuations we use the first coefficient of a linear fit to its curve in the proximity to this frequency.
 Thereby we obtain the quasi-particle weight by Eq.\ \eqref{Eq:QP_weight} as \(z=0.5552\) which is very close to the exact value of \(z_\text{ex}=0.5556\).